kumori-systems/dashboard/README.md

     Lo pregunto porque estos valores no los pedimos y éstos son los que he puesto por defecto.

 - ¿Debería de pedir un campo 'name' para los entrypoints?
 En el manifiesto de despliegue está

+# Problemas
+Estoy teniendo actualmente un problema con la actualización de los charts de los rols y las instáncias.
+Consiste en que los datos son almacenados correctamente, pero vue no reconoce los cambios y, por tanto, no actualiza los charts.
+El problema parece ir relacionado con: 'https://vuejs.org/v2/guide/reactivity.html#Change-Detection-Caveats'.
+Sin embargo, no está claro si vuex escucha correctamente los cambios o no.

+Este comentario del creador puede ayudar a guiarnos..
+"No, the actual mutation happens on the object inside the array, not the array itself, so it is not subject to the index detection caveat."

+Mutations to Arrays in JavaScript happen through methods like push() and pop().

+If you want to store things with string keys you should use an Object.
+And since you are adding a new property, you should use Vue.set().